Boise Idaho Real Estate Guide

 Northwest Boise - Northwest Boise sits against the Boise Foothills and contains both new and old neighborhoods.
 Some of the older residential areas have a feel that is similar to the North End, which is appealing to many.
 This area offers easy access to the biking and hiking of the Foothills, as well as the Boise Greenbelt.
 Home prices range from $100,000 to well over $1,000,000 for a custom built home in the Boise Foothills.

+One of the benefits of owning real estate in Boise, Idaho is the surrounding environment.
 There are numerous recreational opportunities in Boise, which include extensive hiking and biking trails in the Boise Foothills.
 The ever changing landscape along the Boise Greenbelt, which runs along the Boise River, makes for awesome walks or bike rides anytime of the year.
 The Boise River is also great for fishing, swimming and rafting, which is a popular activity in the summer months.

 Many of Boise’s parks are located along the Boise River, which creates a stunning backdrop for a family picnic or walk.
 The popular parks along the river are Ann Morrison Park, Katherine Albertson Park and Julia Davis Park.
 There are other parks located in Boise that have a great deal to offer, such as Camel’s Back Park which is located in North Boise.